arrraichu/elgato-stream-deck-node-ubuntu-18.04.01lts/README.md

 Before running the framework, you must create a `config.yaml` file.
 A sample configuration file is provided for you in `config.sample.yaml`.

-You can specify when a button press will do by using the `keyboard_press_type` key inside of the button object.
+You can specify when a button press will do by using the `type` key inside of the button object.
 Here are the possible button types:

 #### [default](#default)